Auckland International Airport Limited: Partnership with Queenstown Airport

-On 8 July 2010, AIAL announced it had entered into an agreement to take a 24.99 per cent shareholding in Queenstown Airport Corporation Limited, the operator of Queenstown Airport, and form a strategic alliance between the two airports.
+On 8 July 2010, AIA announced it had entered into an agreement to take a 24.99 per cent shareholding in Queenstown Airport Corporation Limited, the operator of Queenstown Airport, and form a strategic alliance between the two airports.
 The shareholding will cost NZ$27.7 million, through the issue of new shares.
 The alliance is expected to generate an extra 176,000 passengers through Queenstown Airport.
-AIAL has an option to increase its shareholding in Queenstown Airport to 30–35 per cent at any time up to 30 June 2011, subject to the approval of the Queenstown Lakes District Council.
+AIA has an option to increase its shareholding in Queenstown Airport to 30–35 per cent at any time up to 30 June 2011, subject to the approval of the Queenstown Lakes District Council.
 The new share capital from would allow Queenstown Airport to fund growth of the airport's operating capacity and to pay regular dividends back to the community via the Queenstown Lakes District Council shareholding.

+Investments

+In January 2010 AIA purchased a 25% shareholding in North Queensland Airports that owned Cairns and Mackay airports in Australia.
+In March 2018 the shareholding was sold.